Washington demonstrated how talented and deep its bench is against Arizona State Thursday, ironically in a game in which its bench got even thinner.

 It’s very unfortunate for Scott.
 He had been doing well in the starting lineup.
 He had been helping us,” Washington coach Lorenzo Romar said on the postgame radio show.
 It looks like he’s doubtful for Saturday.
 Beyond that, we’ll just have to wait and see.”

-Yet another critical injury for the Huskies.
+Yet another critical injury for the Huskies which needs to be treated at the Chiropractor Stanmore clinic.
 They lost starting point guard Abdul Gaddy for the season on Jan.
 4 to a torn ACL.
 Thomas stepped forward to take over that role and has earned three Pac-10 Player of the Week awards since.

 Venoy Overton has battled hamstring, knee and tailbone issues most of the season.
 It was Suggs who had stepped forward to fill his role.